jjabakker/GlycoPaint-Pipeline/doc/Running_the_example.md

 ## Generate Figures

 - Three files have been generated: 'All Recordings', 'All Squares' and 'All Tracks'.
-An example Rmd script called 'Demo Case.Rmd' is included in the Demo directory.
+An example Rmd script called   [Demo case.rmd](https://raw.githubusercontent.com/Leiden-chemical-immunology/GlycoPaint/refs/heads/main/Demo/Demo%20case.rmd) is included in the Demo directory.
 You can run that script in RStudio to generate some example figures.
 Note that you will have to edit the root_directory to make it point to the directory where the three files are stored.